Justin Adams (New Orleans musician): Biography

 Justin Adams was born in New Orleans, Louisiana.
-His parents Placide Adams, Sr. and Odalie M. "Dolly" Douroux lived in Ward 15, the Algiers neighborhood, on the West Bank of the Mississippi River.
+His parents Placide Adams, Sr. and Dolly Douroux Adams lived in Ward 15, the Algiers neighborhood, on the West Bank of the Mississippi River.
 Placide Adams, Sr. was a self-employed carpenter.
 Dolly Adams was the jazz pianist daughter of Louis Douroux, trumpet player with the Eureka and Excelsior Brass Bands, and Olivia Douroux, who also played trumpet, piano, and violin.
 Olivia's brother was Manuel "Fess" Manetta (1889-1969), a multi- instrumentalist performer and teacher who taught Dolly.
 He played piano in brothels in Storyville and with the Original Tuxedo Orchestra.
 Besides performing in the bands of Kid Ory, Manuel Perez, and Oscar "Papa" Celestin, Manetta taught trumpeters Buddie Petit and Henry “Red” Allen, among others.
 Dolly taught her seven children to play music, with Placide, Jr., Justin, and Gerald playing professionally.

 Justin Adams said he became serious about music when he played in bands in the army during World War Two.
 After his discharge he joined his family's jazz group which consisted of mother Dolly on piano, and brothers Placide, Jr. on drums and Gerald on bass.
 They often played at West Bank venues such as the Moonlight Inn, the Varsity, and the Gay Paree.
 Adams joined Tommy Ridgely's band in 1953 and stayed with him until 1964, when he left for Dave Bartholomew's band.